Jason0917/WildFire_Data_Visualization/README.md

 ## Contact

-If there is any issues or any suggestions, please contact zjian3@ualberta.ca.
+If there are any issues or any suggestions, please contact zjian3@ualberta.ca.

 Thanks! (*^_^*)